-The work load can be reduced by introducing accurate efficient aid for each procedure, relieving the time burden in surgery planning and performance.
+The work load can be reduced by introducing an accurate efficient aid for each procedure, relieving the time burden in surgery planning and performance.
 Emerging technologies have completely altered the course of orthopedic surgery planning, simulation, and performance.
 Orthopedic surgeons can now benefit from the use of a mature set of computer vision tools for patient-specific measurement, navigation, surgical simulation, surface reconstruction, and implant design.
 Bringing point and surface registration in the field of orthopedics, computer vision and image processing hold the potential to improve surgical practices and affect surgery outcome to favor the benefit of patients and fast recovery.

-Measurement accuracy being a strict constraint to computer-vision-based algorithms, as a matter of fact these algorithms are expected to operate for total knee replacement within less than 1 mm accuracy.
+Measurement accuracy being a strict constraint to registration algorithms.
+As a matter of fact these algorithms are expected to operate for total knee replacement within less than 1 mm accuracy.
 Many registration algorithms have been proposed to meet the accuracy restriction for a given imaging modality (MRI, CT or ultrasound) and have been incorporated into routine surgery planning procedures.

 In total knee replacement, implant design needs to reach an alignment error of less than 3 degrees.
-These requirement have been empirically found to prevent long-term implant wear and allow more satisfactory function.
-Computer-based alignment systems now address these restriction by robust registration and accurate surface reconstruction.
+These requirements have been empirically found to prevent long-term implant wear and allow more satisfactory function.
+Computer-based alignment systems now address these restrictions by robust registration and accurate surface reconstruction.
 With advances in surface modeling and the ability to match a flexible surface model to observable fiducial points, reconstruction of an accurate surface for implant design is increasingly utilized in clinics.